estepi/SpliceNet/README.md

 - -f sscaled.tab (file: input file, should be prepared in advance.
 It contains only dPSI values, scaled or not  ex: sscaled.tab)
 - -n A3short (name: prefix to use for output files, ej: A3short)

+## Output:
+The function returns a table and their corresponding plots for the number of links for real and random data in the interval of correlations
+FDR is computed as Number of Links RANDOM data / Number of links in REAL data * 100

 # Extract centrality